RoberTnf/songs-of-syx-shapes/README.md

 For Song of Syx V66.

-1) Added hollow ellipse shape.
+1. Added hollow ellipse shape.
 Size can be altered as normal.
-2) Pressing the MOD key (ctrl by default) will force the ellipses and hollow ellipses to be circles instead.
+2. Pressing the MOD key (ctrl by default) will force the ellipses and hollow ellipses to be circles instead.
-3) Ellipse and hollow ellipse now grow from the starting point.
+3. Ellipse and hollow ellipse now grow from the starting point.
 The starting point will be the center.
+4. Hexagons.

 ![Hollow Ellipse](./hollow.png)
 [Video](./shapes.mp4)